TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 ![ChrisBox components for soldering](/data/ChrisBox_PCB_2_components.JPG)

 The places for the feedback resistors and the shielding frame are shown in the picture below.
 The shielding cover does not have to be soldered, it can be placed on the fence afterwards.
+> [!TIP]
-> **Hint:** Things get easier if the resistors are soldered first because of the height of the components.
+> Things get easier if the resistors are soldered first because of the height of the components.
 > Also it can come handy to remove the cross in the middle of the shielding frame before soldering if some components have to be reached afterwards.
 Unfortunaly, fhe frame and connected shielding plane (in the PCB) are good in heat distribution.
 Therefore it takes a while to heat the pads and solder the frame.